commrade-goad/swieng-colorgen/README.md

 - `.png` is not supported idk why will fix later
 - WIP on generating other color from the accent or other color, etc.
-- support to change some value will be added later.